BazzaCuda/MinimalistMediaPlayerX/README.md

 ### Keyboard Controls
 ---------------------
-Although there are a lot of keyboard controls, each alphabetic letter has been applied intuitively.
-The action description with therefore help to associate the action with the letter.
+Although there are a lot of keyboard controls, the alphabetic letters have been applied intuitively.
+The action description will therefore help to associate the action with the letter.

 Control | Action
 ------- | ------